craigmckeachie/handsonreact/docs/labs/ts/12-HidingShowingComponents.md

       > The `<ProjectForm/>` will be empty at this point.
 We will fill in the data in a future lab.

       > You can do click another edit button on another `ProjectCard` and that card will change to a form.
-At this point, you may notice that the cancel button doesn't work.
-We will get that working in the next lab.
+At this point, you may notice that the **save** and **cancel** buttons don't work.
+We will get these working in the upcoming labs.

    ![image](https://user-images.githubusercontent.com/1474579/64925618-6b473700-d7c1-11e9-9cbc-f2899bc1968a.png)